ionic-team/ionic-framework/README.md

 ### Documentation

 * To test documentation, follow these steps:
-  1. Clone ionic-site to `./tmp/ionic-site` - this is where the `gulp docs` task builds to.  `./tmp` is the folder that travis uses to do all of its tasks.
+  1. Clone ionic-site to `./temp/ionic-site` - this is where the `gulp docs` task builds to.  `./temp` is the folder that travis uses to do all of its tasks.
-    - `mkdir tmp && git clone git@github.com:driftyco/ionic-site tmp/ionic-site`
+    - `mkdir temp && git clone git@github.com:driftyco/ionic-site temp/ionic-site`
   2. Make jekyll rebuild whenever you change the site.
-    - `cd tmp/ionic-site && jekyll serve -w`
+    - `cd temp/ionic-site && jekyll serve -w`
   3. Go back to project root and build the docs
     - `gulp docs`
   4. Open localhost:4000 and see your changes!
 Re-run `gulp docs` again whenever you change something, and jekyll will update the site.